 CCTR was created by act of the Indiana legislature to sponsor research on the environmentally responsible use of Indiana coal

-CCED is the community outreach arm of Purdue's Landscape Architecture Program whose mission is to facilitate improvement in the quality of the physical environment through research, design and education related to community and environmental design and development.
+CCED is the community outreach arm of our Landscape Architecture Program whose mission is to facilitate improvement in the quality of the physical environment through research, design and education related to community and environmental design and development.